 granules.
 Is it possible to have another box of these granules shipped to a

-to try and save his garden.
+save his garden.
 How soon could you have this shipped out?"

 "We were amazed!
 We were having serious problems with moles when our